-ROB TREGENZA, PhD, Professor
+ROB TREGENZA, PhD, Professor, Dean

 Rob Tregenza is a writer, director, producer, and cinematographer.
-He has written, directed and photographed three award-winning independent feature films, films that have been screened at the Cannes Film Festival in the “Certain Regard” category and the Berlin Film Festival in the Panorama section.
-Over the years, his films have also appeared at the festivals of Toronto, Sundance, Rotterdam and Edinburgh.
+He has written, directed, and photographed three independent feature films that have each screened at the Cannes Film Festival under “Un Certain Regard,” and the Berlin Film Festival under “Panorama.”
+Over the years, these films have also appeared at festivals such as Toronto, Sundance, Rotterdam, and Edinburgh.

-Rob has shot extensively in Africa, South America, Asia, Eastern Europe, Spain and the United Kingdom.
-He received his PhD from UCLA and is Founder and Director of the Tampa International Film Festival
+He received his PhD from UCLA and was the founder and director of the Tampa International Film Festival.

 KIRK KJELDSEN, MFA, Professor

-While attending USC, Kirk was a development assistant at the Sundance Institute and later worked in other development positions.
-He also worked on television shows that include NBC’s “Whoopi” and FOX’s “The Inside.”
-In addition to film and television work, Kirk studied theater at HB Studios and is a co-founder of the White Horse Theater Company.
-He developed material at the LAByrinth Theater Company’s 2009 Summer Intensive and has had workshops and staged readings of his plays at LAB’s “Punching the Clock” month of new play development in 2010 and Kitchen Dog Theater’s 2010 New Works Festival.
+While attending USC, Kjeldsen worked as a development assistant at Sundance.
+He also worked on television shows including NBC’s Whoopi and FOX’s The Inside.
+In addition to film and TV work, he studied theater at HB Studios and is a co-founder of the White Horse Theater Company.
+Kjeldsen developed material with LAByrinth Theater Company and has had workshops and staged readings of his plays there, as well as Kitchen Dog Theater’s 2010 New Works Festival.

-PENNY ADAMS, BA, Professor
+PENNY ADAMS, DGA, Adjunct Professor

-JAMES “JIM” CONTNER, Adjunct Professor
+JAMES CONTNER, DGA, Adjunct Professor

 JULIAN POZZI, MFA, Adjunct Professor

-JOCHEN KUNSTLER, Industry Professional, Adjunct Professor
+JOCHEN KUNSTLER, Adjunct Professor

 Born and raised in Germany, Jochen Kunstler got his start at ZDF German Television in production management.
 He moved to the United States in 1997 for the Film, Television, Video, and New Media program at UCLA Extension in Los Angeles, CA.

-After finishing the program, Kunstler produced and directed the documentary Deeds not Words (1998) about the Wildlife Way Station in the Angeles National Forest, which aired on Discovery UK.
-Since 2000 Kunstler has edited a variety of programs for Percy Adlon (acclaimed director of “Bagdad Café”) among other directors.
+After finishing the program, Kunstler produced and directed the documentary Deeds Not Words about the Wildlife Way Station in the Angeles National Forest, which aired on Discovery UK.
+Since 2000 Kunstler has edited a variety of programs for Percy Adlon (acclaimed director of Bagdad Café) among other directors.
 Percy Adlon’s feature film Mahler on the Couch made its world premiere at the 2010 Los Angeles Film Festival.
 The Hollywood Reporter prizes Kunstler’s editorial talent: “Benedict Neuenfels’ cinematography is lush and romantic, and Jochen Kunstler’s editing neatly entwines past and present.”

-Kunstler was also praised for his work in Adlon’s feature film Hawaiian Gardens (2001), hailed “a brilliantly edited real life drama” by the Hollywood Reporter after its premiere at the Munich Film Festival.
+Kunstler was also praised for his work in Adlon’s feature film Hawaiian Gardens, hailed “a brilliantly edited real life drama” by the Hollywood Reporter after its premiere at the Munich Film Festival.
 Koenig’s Sphere (a documentary about sculptor Fritz Koenig in the aftermath of the attacks of September 11th) premiered at the Tribeca Film festival 2003 and will be part of the collection at the 9/11 Memorial in New York City.
 Kunstler continues to refine and expand his expertise in new formats through work on narrative short films including No Destination, with John Savage (Method Fest 2007, Staten Island Film Festival 2007), and Innocence Remains, which premiered at Frameline 33 in San Francisco.
 He edited the Sony Web series Angel of Death (directed by Paul Etheredge), which became the most watched program on Sony’s Crackle.com.
 Kunstler’s latest feature, the Pakistani film Josh (Against the Grain) by director Iram Parveen Bilal, premiered at the Mumbai Film Festival in 2012, and has consequently received theatrical distribution in Pakistan, the US, and now UK and France.

 A filmmaker in his own right, Kunstler has produced and directed three documentaries which have shown at US film festivals, National University of Film and Video Association conferences, and aired on Discovery UK.
-Kunstler is currently working on his MFA.

-ANNE CHAPMAN, Casting Director
+ANNE CHAPMAN, Industry Professional, Casting Director

-As an agent at the Geddes Agency in Chicago she had the pleasure of working on behalf of: John C. Reilly, John Cusack, Jeremy Piven, Hope Davis, Lili Taylor, Joel Murray, Dennis Farina, Chris Farley, Jason Weaver, Ian Gomez, David Koechner, Chelcie Ross, Harry J Lennix, Skip Sudduth, Neil Flynn, David Pasquesi, and Christopher Cartmill.
+As an agent at the Geddes Agency in Chicago, she had the pleasure of working on behalf of: John C. Reilly, John Cusack, Jeremy Piven, Hope Davis, Lili Taylor, Joel Murray, Dennis Farina, Chris Farley, Jason Weaver, Ian Gomez, David Koechner, Chelcie Ross, Harry J. Lennix, Skip Sudduth, Neil Flynn, David Pasquesi, and Christopher Cartmill.

-Anne graduated from the University of Kansas in 1985 with a BA in Theatre and Film.
-She has been living and working in Richmond, Virginia since 1998, Anne loves finding and nurturing new actors and feels nothing is more satisfying than watching an actor’s career take off.
+Chapman graduated from the University of Kansas in 1985 with a BA in Theatre and Film.
+She has been living and working in Richmond, Virginia since 1998.
+She loves finding and nurturing new actors and feels nothing is more satisfying than watching an actor’s career take off.
 Additionally, she has served on the Board of The Virginia Production Alliance for 9 years including 2 years as President.
 She is very appreciative of her husband, son, and daughter, who always let her watch the credits all the way to the end!

 Charlie Harris has been working in the film industry since 1986 and has worked on over 50 feature films and TV movies as well as hundreds of commercials.
-He has worked on films including The New World, Hannibal and The Blindside as key rigging grip, best boy, rigging grip, and grip.
+He has worked on films including The New World, Hannibal, and The Blindside as key rigging grip, best boy, rigging grip, and grip.
 He received his BA in Mass Communications from VCU and his MFA in Film Production from Boston University.
 Harris is an adjunct professor at VCU.
 He teaches workshops on introduction to the camera department, basic lighting, camera movement, and advanced camera.
 He is also an adviser for the summer intensives.